mahmood-kn/github-finder/README.md

 ## Description

-This is an application for searching github users and see some details about their profile.
+This is an application for searching Github users and look at some details about their profile.

 **Note:** This project is my practice based on other resources.